janaka/blog-janaka-dev/README.md

 ### To publish to IPFS manually from local

 This is not the preferred option.

 - `yarn build`
-  Note: This command wraps build parameters.
-We are publishing to IPFS and need to use a plugin to make a Gatsby site compatible.
+  Note: This command wraps `gatsby build --prefix-paths`.
+We are publishing to IPFS which needs relative paths.
+Gatsby doesn't support relative paths out of the box.
+So we use a plugin to make a Gatsby site IPFS compatible.
 - `cd blog-janaka-dev`
 - `ipfs add -r public`
 - `ipfs name publish $CID` $CID hash for `publish/` from previous step

 ### To publish to IPFS using CI/CD

-TODO
+- Creating a branch PR against master will publish a temp preview.
+See the GH action output for the temp preview URL.
+- While the branch PR is up, each push to the branch should update the preview.
+- Merging the branch PR to master will update the production version.
+- Pushing directly to master will also update the production version.

 ### How to setting up CI/CD using textile.io

+TODO: move the following to a separate doc and link from here.

 #### Install textile.io cli